Cal Raleigh Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.74 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 5.75 team ERA that ranks last among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.